Montreal-based illustrator Sandra Dumais finds inspiration in the everyday moments of life; those things that could almost go unnoticed.

 Tell us about the moment you realized you were an artist.

 I have always made things, and needed to make things.One strong memory I have is from grade 3, when Mrs. Parker set us up with easels and paint and let us paint all afternoon at school.
 I remember mixing yellow and white paint, over and over again, and covering an entire sheet of paper in this colour, being totally zoned out and feeling a bit euphoric from the different textures.
-I couldn't stop thinking about it after that, trying to recapture that feeling of being in the zone.
+I've never stopped thinking about that, trying to recapture that feeling.

 When you’re stuck creatively, where do you go (physically or mentally) for inspiration?